Gordon Ramsey calls HexClad the Rolls Royce of pans. And with its unique hexagonal design, it certainly looks the part.

-You can save more and have more control over the results by purchasing a high-quality non-stick and stainless steel pan for less than the cost of one HexClad hybrid pan.
+You can save more and have more control over the results by purchasing a high-quality non-stick and stainless steel pan.
+In many cases, those two pans will cost less than one HexClad hybrid pan.
 The two pans will take up more space in your kitchen, but you’ll get better searing performance with the stainless steel pan and better food release with the non-stick pan.

 Does that mean you shouldn’t give HexClad a try?
 Not necessary.
 Here’s how to decide if it’s right for you.